-The ability to conduct a database performance test to establish baseline measurements and workload performance benchmarks is one of the skills that strongly distinguishes the senior DBAs (database administrator) from the junior DBAs.
-Once a DBA is proficient in baselining and benchmarking database performance, he or she hates to operate without them because they are so valuable.
+The ability to conduct a database performance test to establish baseline measurements and workload performance benchmarks is one of the skills strongly distinguishing senior DBAs from junior DBAs.
+Once a DBA is proficient in baselining and benchmarking database performance, they hate to operate without them because they’re so valuable.

 First, a quick explanation of the differences between a baseline and a benchmark, plus some more bits of nomenclature.

-Just like in the health example, the baseline metric(s) literally define what is normal for the database application’s performance and, intuitively, we know that we can only know what is abnormal about a SQL Server by first establishing what is normal.
+Just like in the health example, the baseline metrics define what is normal for the database application’s performance, and, intuitively, we can only know what is abnormal about a Microsoft® SQL Server® instance by first establishing what’s normal.
 For a DBA, few metrics are more valuable or have a more far-reaching impact than a baseline.

-The purpose of baselining and benchmarking is that you know, definitively, what is normal and abnormal for your SQL Server.
-Without that knowledge, you are forced to rely on broad rules of thumb and hunches.
+The purpose of baselining and benchmarking is to let you know, definitively, what’s normal and abnormal for your SQL Server.
+Without this knowledge, you’re forced to rely on broad rules of thumb and hunches.

-There are a number of reasons that few DBAs master performance baselining and benchmarking.
+There are several reasons why few DBAs master performance baselining and benchmarking.
 We could just say, “It’s hard!” and leave it at that.
-We can also very safely say that DBAs are so busy coping with the most urgent issues of the day that there is no time left over to conduct a time- and resource-intensive set of tests.
-Both of those statements are very true, but they don’t go far enough.
+We can also safely say DBAs are so busy coping with the most urgent issues of the day there’s no time left over to conduct a time- and resource-intensive set of tests.
+Both statements are true, but they don’t go far enough.
 Instead, let’s take a moment to more fully characterize the most challenging issues with creating baseline metrics and benchmarks.

-First, the ability to build baselines and benchmarks requires a lot of knowledge about:
+First, the ability to build baselines and benchmarks requires a lot of knowledge about the following:

-After all, if you’re trying to construct a performance baseline for a given database application, but you change even one aspect of the underlying hardware, you could reasonably expect an entirely different set of values from the baseline.
+After all, if you’re trying to construct a performance baseline for a given database application and you change even one aspect of the underlying hardware, you can reasonably expect an entirely different set of values from the baseline.

-Second, the DBA must also possess a thorough understanding of:
+Second, the DBA must also possess a thorough understanding of the following:

-And if that were not enough, the DBA also needs to know a good deal about monitoring the system under test (SUT), as well as how to assess the metrics captured by those monitoring tools.
+And if this weren’t enough, the DBA also needs to know a good deal about monitoring the SUT and how to assess the metrics captured by those monitoring tools.

-The challenges in collecting a baseline can be daunting!
-But the benefits of having a baseline are well worth the time and energy.
+The challenges in collecting a baseline can be daunting, but the benefits of having a baseline are well worth the time and energy.
 The baseline isn’t a valuable thing in and of itself.
-It only gains value when you use it as the basis for service monitoring; that is, observing and assessing the health of the database service in real-time.
+It only gains value when you use it as the basis for service monitoring, which means observing and assessing the health of the database service in real time.

 When I first started as a DBA in the early ’90s, the extent of my service monitoring was my telephone.
-If it rang a lot with unhappy users at the other end, then I knew service was bad.
-If my phone didn’t ring, I assumed that everything was ok.
-It did not take long to realize how foolish that approach was.
+If it rang a lot with unhappy users at the other end, I knew service was bad.
+If my phone didn’t ring, I assumed everything was OK.
+It didn’t take long to realize how foolish this approach was.
 For one thing, users are never happy when they call about a problem.
-They are already mad that things are not meeting their expectations.
-That anger rubs off on you, the DBA, by association.
+They’re already mad things aren’t meeting their expectations.
+This anger rubs off on you, the DBA, by association.
 You lose credibility.

-Instead, why not find out what is normal for my server, and then observe server behavior proactively and quantitatively?
-As soon as I implemented service monitoring, I found a variety of benefits:
+Instead, why not find out what’s normal for my server and then observe server behavior proactively and quantitatively?
+As soon as I implemented service monitoring, I found a variety of benefits, including the following:

-In this white paper, you’ll get a quick crash course in building a database performance baseline and how to collect one or more benchmarks, how to incorporate your findings into service monitoring, and how the SQL Sentry tools take all of the labor out of the ordeal.
+In this whitepaper, you’ll get a crash course in building a database performance baseline and how to collect one or more benchmarks, how to incorporate your findings into service monitoring, and how SolarWinds® SQL Sentry® takes all the labor out of the ordeal.

-In this section, we will take you through the steps to construct your own baseline, as well as the most important benchmarks you will need to proactively manage your database systems.
+In this section, we’ll walk through the steps to construct your own baseline and the most important benchmarks you’ll need to proactively manage your database systems.

 The first bit of advice is to always work from a project plan, complete with a timeline, deadlines, and assigned roles.
-The test plan should essentially be a paper representation of everything that the performance baseline or benchmark will encompass.
-It should walk through the test in step-by-step detail describing:
+The test plan should essentially be a paper representation of everything the performance baseline or benchmark will encompass.
+It should walk through the test in step-by-step detail and describe the following:

 I can tell you from hard-won experience that many weeks of hard work were ruined because the person or team performing the benchmark failed to prepare properly.
-Such mistakes were caused by forgetting a cardinal rule of benchmarks: a benchmark must produce results that are both reliable and repeatable so that we can foster conclusions that are rational and actionable.
+Such mistakes were caused by forgetting a cardinal rule of benchmarks: a benchmark must produce reliable and repeatable results so we can foster rational and actionable conclusions.

 Keeping the “reliable and repeatable” mantra in mind necessitates a few extra steps, especially in benchmarks.

-The goal of the baseline is to understand and measure server performance under normal conditions, while the goal of a benchmark is to understand and measure server performance under a specific, pre-defined workload.
+The goal of a baseline is to understand and measure server performance under normal conditions, while the goal of a benchmark is to understand and measure server performance under a specific, predefined workload.
 Does the application eat up all the CPU cycles made available to it?
 Does it need so much memory that paging occurs?
-Does the application code thrash the tempdb database?
+Does the application code thrash the TempDB database?
 Are all the user requests serviced quickly?
-After you understand how the application acts under normal load, you will be able to answer these questions.
+After you understand how the application acts under normal load, you’ll be able to answer these questions.

-If you have never done any of this before, you will want at least three distinct measurements for a SUT:
+If you’ve never done any of this before, you’ll want at least three distinct measurements for a SUT:

-This last measurement is often overlooked by administrative staff, who simply trust that all backups, index rebuilds, and DBCC checks can finish in time and with minimal interruptions.
-But as we said before, if you don’t know what is normal for these workloads, how can you tell when it’s abnormal?
+This last measurement is often overlooked by administrative staff, who simply trust all backups, index rebuilds, and DBCC checks can finish in time and with minimal interruptions.
+But as I said before, if you don’t know what’s normal for these workloads, how can you tell when it’s abnormal?

-In the following section, we will cover the steps to run a successful baseline or benchmark test.
+In the following section, we’ll look at the steps to run a successful baseline or benchmark test.
 There are a couple of hallmarks of a successful database performance baseline or benchmark test:

 The following steps, as shown in Figure 1, help ensure your success.

-When gathering a baseline or running a benchmark test, it is important to clearly define the requirements in terms of functionality, performance, and scalability.
-Of course, your baseline is the set of metrics for the server under “normal” workload.
-However, by restating the requirements explicitly, you ensure that any assumptions built into the application or administrative approach are corrected, or at least documented.
+When gathering a baseline or running a benchmark test, it’s important to clearly define the requirements in terms of functionality, performance, and scalability.
+Of course, your baseline is the set of metrics for the server under a “normal” workload.
+However, by restating the requirements explicitly, you ensure any assumptions built into the application or administrative approach are corrected (or at least documented).